IVSoftware/weather-client-data-bindings/readme.md

 ## Data bindings for thermometer and readout

-This answer uses a [Minimal Reproducible Example](https://stackoverflow.com/help/minimal-reproducible-example) that substitures a "mock" version of the `WebClient` in order to focus on how to make your `WeatherClient` class a binding source by implementing the `INotifyPropertyChanged` interface.
+This answer uses a [Minimal Reproducible Example](https://stackoverflow.com/help/minimal-reproducible-example) that substitures a "mock" version of the `WebClient` in order to focus on makeing your `WeatherClient` class a binding source by implementing the `INotifyPropertyChanged` interface.

 One observation about your code is that the `generationtime_ms` property fires `OnPropertyChanged` _whether it really changes or not_ so fix that first.
 Here's an example of `WeatherClient` that appends the `INotifyPropertyChanged` interface to the class declaration, then exposes two bindable properties, `Temperature` and `Color`.
 Note that this data "model" now handles its own `Color` property based on changes of the `Temperature` property.